Arthritis in the Neck

 Constant wear and tear on the bones in your neck creates the perfect storm for arthritis.
 While it’s a common condition for elderly Americans after years of abusing their neck muscles and bone structure, anyone can wear out the cushions that keep neck bones from rubbing against each other.
 The repetitive motions you engage in during early adulthood can increase your risks of developing arthritis in the neck earlier rather than later.
 Learn about the early warning signs of arthritis and begin early intervention to relieve neck pain.
 Call Redefine Healthcare, your New Jersey pain management center, for a consultation.

 Throughout your life, your neck works hard to carry your head around.
 The weight it’s carrying can be compared to a ten-pound bowling ball.
 You may put additional strain on your neck by hunching over your computer or cell phone for hours at a time.
-As you age, the discs and joints in your neck area, called the cervical spine, slowly degenerate.
+The discs and joints in your neck area, called the cervical spine, slowly degenerate as you age.
 This condition is called cervical spondylosis or arthritis of the neck.
-You don’t have to be a senior to suffer from this condition either, although it’s more common in people over the age of 60.
+You don’t have to be a senior to suffer from this condition either, although it’s more common in people over 60.

-Neck arthritis actually is a very common condition that can begin as early as age 40.
-Early intervention and treatment for arthritis in the neck is very important to slow progression and to prevent further damage to your discs.
+Neck arthritis is a widespread condition that can begin as early as age 40.
+Early intervention and treatment for arthritis in the neck are critical to slow progression and prevent further damage to your discs.

 Symptoms of Arthritis in the Neck

-You may not have any symptoms of neck arthritis when it first begins, or you may experience stiffness and mild to severe pain in your neck from the start of the condition.
+You may not have any neck arthritis symptoms when it first begins, or you may experience stiffness and mild to severe pain in your neck from the start of the condition.